basarat/demo-jest/script.md

 );
 ```

-Of course the main advantage here is that you now get to use props to change the component behavior e.g we can take the message as a prop by adding it to the function arguments, using it inside the function body, and of-course passing in the message as a property to the component.
+Of course one big advantage of components is that you get to use props to change the component behavior e.g
+we can take the message as a prop by adding it to the function arguments, using it inside the function body
+And now we get to pass in the message as a property to the component.

 ```
 import * as React from 'react';